 - a.
-End-of-Trip Facilities The number and type of end-of-trip facilities required for each gender in new developments is outlined in the table below, and is dependent upon the number of Long-Term bike parking spaces required for the project.
-End-of-Trip facilities are not intended to serve residents of Housing Areas, and shall be calculated based on the Long-Term bike parking requirements for Institutional, Office and Commercial uses only. - b.
+End-of-Trip Facilities The number and type of end-of-trip facilities required for each gender in new developments is outlined in the table below, and is dependent upon the number of Long-Term bicycle parking spaces required for the project.
+End-of-Trip facilities are not intended to serve residents of Housing Areas, and shall be calculated based on the Long-Term bicycle parking requirements for Institutional, Office and Commercial uses only. - b.
 Locker Dimensions All lockers included as part of End-of-Trip Facilities will have ventilated doors, include clothing hooks inside the locker and have minimum dimensions of 12" I x 12" w x 36" h.
 When located in an open air facility lockers will be made from plastic to avoid corrosion.
 Lockers may be stacked 2 high. - c.
 Design Features Ventilation, passive airflow and sources of heat shall all be considered when designing End-of-Trip Facilities.
-Opportunities to
+Opportunities to utilize waste heat, radiant floor heating or exhaust air to dry apparel shall be considered.
+Hooks, towel racks and other places to dry apparel shall be provided in high quantity to accommodate winter cycling conditions.
+A bench for changing shall be provided.